Molverin00/JournalApp/README.md

 # Journal App

-Journal App is a Mobile Application that lets users pen down their thoughts and feelings.
+Journal App is a Mobile Application that lets users pen down their thoughts and feelings (online and offline)

 ## Getting Started